 Securing it to the 'Top piece'

 Standard wood screws are all very good and well, but they can come loose over time.
-I'd recommend using Countersunk machine screws or any type of bolt you like; as long as it has a shank length of at least 60mm.
+I'd recommend using Countersunk machine screws or any type of bolt you like.

 Step 5: Front Support